10 Things to Do in the Lisbon City Center

-- Bertrand Bookshop, the oldest in Lisbon.
+- Bertrand Bookstore, the oldest in Lisbon.
 It has an extensive selection of works by Portuguese writers and translations into other languages, including Spanish.
 (Rua Garrett 73)

 9. Reach the nearby Bairro Alto

 Next to Chiado is the Bairro Alto, a district known for its lively nightlife.
-At the end of the day, young and not so young people flock to this area of Lisbon to have a drink at the Pavilhão Chinês (a bar decorated with thousands of objects from the 18th to the 20th century, Rua Dom Pedro V 89), at the Frágil (the bar that marked a before and after in the 1980s, Rua da Atalaia 128) or at the Noobai Café, a bar/restaurant on the Santa Catarina lookout point.
-In addition to the entertainment venues, Lisbon's Bairro Alto hides other small treasures:
+At the end of the day, young and not so young people flock to this area of Lisbon to have a drink at Pavilhão Chinês (a bar decorated with thousands of objects from the 18th to the 20th century, Rua Dom Pedro V 89), at Frágil (the bar that marked a before and after in the 1980s, Rua da Atalaia 128) or at Noobai Café, a bar/restaurant on the Santa Catarina lookout point.
+Besides the entertainment venues, Lisbon's Bairro Alto hides other little treasures:

-- Church of São Roque, the temple that survived the earthquake of 1755.
-Its austere facade hides a richly decorated interior.
+- São Roque Church, the temple that survived the 1755 earthquake.
+Its austere façade hides a richly decorated interior.
 (Largo Trindade Coelho)

-- Praça Luís de Camões, a length that hosts the bronze statue of the poet and 8 smaller sculptures representing other authors of Portuguese literature.
+- Praça Luís de Camões, a long avenue that houses the bronze statue of the poet and 8 smaller sculptures representing other authors of Portuguese literature.